 A combination of lactobacilli, bifidobacteria and soil bacteria such as bacillus subtilis work well.
 A good probiotic should contain at least 8 billion cells per gram.
 Probiotics with much higher concentrations are unnecessary.
 As good bacteria can kill harmful bacteria and release toxins, probiotics can sometimes initially cause “die-off” symptoms such as tiredness or rash.
 If this happens then stay on a low dose and increase the dose when these “die-off” symptoms disappear and then build up to a therapeutic dose.

-Some bacteria commonly found in probiotics include Lactobacillus Acidophilus which helps to reduce candida (thrush); Lactobacillus Plantarum (from sauerkraut and in the prescribable probiotic VSL 3) which helps in inflammatory bowel disease and reduces gut permeability (leaky gut); Lactobacillus Brevis (from sauerkraut and pickles) which helps with vaginosis and increases immunity; Bifidobacerium Lactis/Animalis (from fermented milk products) which helps protect from gastro-enteritis and boosts immunity and Bifidobacterium Longum which helps protect against food intolerances and some studies suggest it protects against colon cancer.
+Some bacteria commonly found in probiotics include Lactobacillus Acidophilus which helps to reduce candida (thrush); Lactobacillus Plantarum (from sauerkraut and in the prescribable probiotic VSL 3) which helps in inflammatory bowel disease, reduces gut permeability (leaky gut), colonises areas that E coli inhabit and removes harmful bacteria and Lactobacillus Brevis (from sauerkraut and pickles) which helps with vaginosis and increases immunity.
+Lactobacillus rhamnosus helps destroy harmful bacteria, reduces tumour formation and increases antibody levels.
+Lactobacillus salivaris helps with digestion and absorption of nutrient, protects the mucosal lining and repairs the intestinal tract.(Bifidobacerium Lactis/Animalis (from fermented milk products) which helps protect from gastro-enteritis and boosts immunity and Bifidobacterium Longum which helps protect against food intolerances and some studies suggest it protects against colon cancer.

 It is important to rotate different probiotics to get the best effect.